k-radlak/IDCNN/README.md

 ```

-* Run training with default parameters
+* Run training with the default parameters
 ```
 $ python main.py
 ```
   or using shell script in which you can easili modify the training parameters

 ```
 $ bash generate_patches.sh
 ```